Communicating to Build Productive Relationships

 During Part Two you will reinforce the skills you built in Part One and gain additional skills to listen actively, deal with complex topics and resistance, foster collaboration, and handle spontaneous communication situations.

 Part Two is two-and-a-half days, divided into five half-day blocks.
-If your program starts in the morning, it will end by lunchtime on the third day.
-If your program starts in the afternoon, it will conclude at the end of the day on the third day.
+If your program starts on Sunday morning, it will end on Tuesday at noon.
+If your program starts Tuesday afternoon, it will end on Thursday afternoon.

 Discuss your experiences since Part One, current challenges and Part Two goals.

 You practice listening effectively, drawing out information, and helping a colleague to solve a problem.

 We reinforce the preparation tools provided in Part One and introduce additional ones to help you structure your ideas.
 You apply these tools to the material you brought to practice.